 A final type of replacement window noise reduction is to have laminated glass installed in your new windows.
 Laminated glass, which is commonly called security glass, is constructed like a sandwich, with a layer of polyvinyl butyral (PVB) placed between two pieces of glass.
 The glass and PVB are bonded together by a combination of pressure and heat.

 While laminated glass is typically in replacement windows to provide safety (if laminated glass is hit by a heavy object, it may get punctured, but it seldom breaks), it can also be very effective for soundproofing your home.

 To learn more about replacement windows in San Jose, CA, you can speak with our knowledgeable staff at California Custom Creations.
-You can visit our showroom at 1406 Melwood Drive, San Jose, CA 95118, or you can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.
+You can contact us at (408) 316-6293 to make an appointment for a free in-home consultation.